seafloor-geodesy/gnatss/docs/config_yaml.md

 # GNATSS Config File

-The GNSS-Acoustic positioning performed by GNATSS is governed by a configuration file named "config.yaml".
+The GNSS-Acoustic positioning performed by GNATSS is governed by a configuration file.
 This is a text file with a YAML format that defines the _a priori_ geometry of the GNSS-Acoustic array.

-The config file is divided into multiple sections, but not all of the sections are required depending on your processing needs.
+The configuration file is divided into multiple sections, but not all of the sections are required depending on your processing needs.
 In general, GNATSS operates in two modes, a posfilter mode which performs pre-processing on wave glider data to generate input required for array positioning, and a solver mode that perms the array positioning using the data computed by the posfilter.
 These modes are defined separately in the config file.
 It is possible to run only one of these two modes at a time, or to run both in sequence, so it is optional to include their information in the config file.

-At a high level, the sections of the config file are:
+At a high level, the sections of the configuration file are:

 - Metadata _(required)_: Information about the array
 - Main Input files _(required for posfilter)_: Travel time files